openstack-archive/fuel-library/deployment/puppet/ceph/README.md

 swift -A http://localhost:6780/auth/1.0 -U test:swift -K "eRYvzUr6vubg93dMRMk60RWYiGdJGvDk3lnwi4cl" list test
 ```

-##### Keystone intergration
+##### Keystone integration

 We will start with a simple test, we should be able to use the keystone openrc
-credentials and start using the swift client as if we where actually using
+credentials and start using the swift client as if we were actually using
 swift.

 ```shell